drramki-chop/EDM-setup/README.md

 `> install.packages("EDM_0.0.1.tar.gz",type="source",repos=NULL)`

-## Step 3: Setup a template for [clustermq](https://cran.r-project.org/web/packages/clustermq/vignettes/userguide.html)
+## Step 3: Setup a template for [clustermq](https://cran.r-project.org/web/packages/clustermq/vignettes/userguide.html) (Optional)

 clustermq is installed as part of the conda environment.
-Now, we have to setup a template for resources for the cluster jobs.
+EDM comes with default templates for clustermq (and specific HPC environments) that can be specified in the configuration file (.yml in step 6).
+However, you can setup the template for resources for the cluster jobs independently (~/.clustermq_template).

 For SGE: